A Two-Stage Reactive Auction Framework for the Multi-Depot Rural Postman Problem with Dynamic Vehicle Failures: Results

 \subsection{Instance Generation Process}

-We created a total of 77 MD-RPP-RRV instances from 19 gdb \cite{gdb}, 34 bccm \cite{bccm} and 24 eglese \cite{eglese1, eglese2} CARP benchmark instances.
-We generated MD-RPP-RRV instances from CARP instances by randomly choosing one-fifth of the nodes as depots and randomly choosing one-third of the edges as required edges.
-Thus, the number of depots is less than the number of required edges.
-The instance generation process sets the number of vehicles as one-half of the number of required edges.
-In these instances, the vehicle capacity $C$ was set to twice the maximum edge weight to ensure a vehicle could traverse the longest required edge and the recharge time $R_T$ was set to twice the vehicle capacity, reflecting the extended time needed for drone recharging.
+We generated 77 MD-RPP-RRV instances derived from standard CARP benchmarks: gdb \citep{gdb}, bccm \citep{bccm}, and eglese \citep{eglese1, eglese2}.
+For each instance, we randomly designated half of the edges as required edges.
+We selected a subset of nodes as depots such that every depot lies within a capacity-feasible shortest-path distance $C$ of at least one other depot.
+The process assigns exactly one vehicle to each depot.
+To standardize the parameters, we set the vehicle capacity $C$ to twice the maximum edge weight and the recharge time $R_T$ to twice the vehicle capacity.

-We then created failure scenarios from the MD-RPP-RRV instances using the \textsc{CFS} procedure (Algorithm \ref{pseudo:failure_scenario_creation}) short for ''Create Failure Scenarios''.
-For each MD-RPP-RRV instance consisting of $K$ vehicles, at most $K-1$ failure scenarios can be created using an iterative approach.
-Each failure scenario consists of determining three things: (i) the number of vehicle failures ($|F|$), (ii) the set of failed vehicles ($F$), and (iii) the vehicle failure times ($f_k, k \in F$).
-The number of vehicle failures can be at most $K-1$ (line 3) because not all vehicles can fail (Section \ref{assum}).

-The failure scenario creation process starts by determining the number of vehicle failures ($N_F$) through a uniform random integer selection between 1 and $K-1$ (line 3).
-The process then iteratively creates $N_F$ failure scenarios.
-For each scenario, an empty list $F$ is initialized to store the vehicles that will fail (line 5).
-In each iteration $j = 1, \ldots, N_F$, another loop runs from $i = 1, \ldots, j$, where a vehicle $k$ is randomly chosen from the range $[1, K]$ and added to the vehicle failure list $F$ (lines 6-8).

-Next, the failure times for each vehicle in the list $F$ are determined.
-The maximum trip times $y_k$ for all vehicles are obtained by executing the simulated annealing algorithm on the MD-RPP-RRV instance (line 11).
-For each vehicle $k$ in the failure list $F$, a failure time $f_k$ is selected randomly between 1 and $y_k$ (line 12), ensuring the vehicle fails during the mission.
-These failure times are added to the vehicle failure times list $f_k$ for each vehicle in $F$ (lines 12-12).
-Finally, the generated failure scenario, comprising the failure list $F$ and the corresponding failure times $f_k$, is added to the set of failure scenarios $S$ (line 15).
-The procedure returns the set of failure scenarios $S$ upon completion (line 17).

-We created 257 failure scenarios from 77 MD-RPP-RRV instances obtained from the instance generation process.
-Table \ref{failure_scenario} describes these failure scenarios.